• Concerts & Events

 The Kamloops Symphony Society creates lasting change by:

-• Investing in Artists and Arts Workers / We provide professional opportunities and meaningful careers for artists, educators, and administrators rooted in community, purpose, and artistic fulfillment.
+• Investing in Artists + Arts Workers: We provide professional opportunities and meaningful careers for artists, educators, and administrators rooted in community, purpose, and artistic fulfillment.

 We advocate for a more equitable and representative arts ecosystem across Canada — one that values regional voices, invests in rural cultural infrastructure, and recognizes music as a public good.